A-Au/screencap/README.md

     height*				- set the height of the viewport device*				- can choose a predefined viewport size ie. 'iphone' or 'googlepixel'

-    * - optional arguments, if width and height are defined, the device cannot be defined and vice versa
+    * - optional arguments, if width and height are defined, the device cannot be defined as well and vice versa

 ## What is `screencap`?